-Dr David Simmons School of Biomedical Sciences Developmental Biology Phone: 073365 1962Email: d.simmons@uwq.edu.auWeb: https://biomedical-sciences.uq.edu.au/profile/996/david-simmons Simmons Lab/Placental Biology The placenta is a highly specialized organ of pregnancy that facilitates the exchange of nutrients and wastes between a mother and her developing fetus (or fetuses if you happen to be a mouse).
-Abnormalities in placentation can result in a range of serious pregnancy complications.
+Dr David Simmons School of Biomedical Sciences Developmental Biology Phone: 07 3365 1962 Email: d.simmons@uq.edu.au Web: https://researchers.uq.edu.au/researcher/2022 Simmons Lab/Placental Biology The placenta is a highly specialized organ of pregnancy that facilitates the exchange of nutrients and wastes between a mother and her developing fetus (or fetuses if you happen to be a mouse).
+Abnormalities in placentation can result in a range of serious pregnancy complications such as preeclampsia and intrauterine growth restriction.
 Our lab has a particular focus on the development of the feto-maternal exchange interface within the placenta, both from the perspective of cell lineage/differentiation and at the level of tissue morphogenesis.
 We use transgenic mice and trophoblast stem cells to investigate these aspects of placentation.
-Project Description 1: Understanding Trophoblast-Endothelial Cell Interactions at the Feto-Maternal Interface Within the placenta, the maternal circulation (lined by trophoblast cells) becomes intimately apposed with the developing fetal circulation (lined by endothelial cells), to create a highly ordered transporting surface called the interhemal membrane.
+Project Description: Understanding Trophoblast-Endothelial Cell Interactions at the Feto-Maternal Interface Within the placenta, the maternal circulation (lined by trophoblast cells) becomes intimately apposed with the developing fetal circulation (lined by endothelial cells), to create a highly ordered transporting structure called the interhemal membrane.
 The morphogenesis of the two circulations is interdependent, and an understanding of the reciprocal crosstalk between trophoblast and endothelial cells regulating this process is critical to understanding both the normal formation of this structure, and how defects in these processes contribute to pregnancy complications.
 This project will interrogate the effects of endothelial-derived signalling pathways on trophoblast differentiation.
 We will use a combination of tissue culture models and histological analysis of placental tissue to define important regulators of trophoblast differentiation, with an emphasis on endothelial pathways responsive to changes in fetal blood flow.
-Project Description 2: Regulation of Trophoblast Giant Cell Differentiation Within the mouse placenta there is a class of cells that is truly remarkable; trophoblast giant cells (TGCs).
-As the name suggests, these cells are enormous, growing to an impressive size by undergoing endoreduplication.
-Some TGC subtypes have DNA contents as high as 1024N, and are many times the size of normal diploid cells.
-TGCs line the whole of the maternal circulation of the placenta, and have important endocrine functions.
-However, our understanding of how TGCs differentiate from stem cell progenitors is limited.
-This project will investigate the role of a newly identified transcription factor in TGC differentiation, using trophoblast stem cell cultures as a model system.
-Techniques you will learn in our group may include: Working with transgenic mouse lines, trophoblast stem cell cultures, histological techniques such as in situ hybridization and immunohistochemistry, and general molecular biology techniques (such as RNA isolation, qPCR, western blotting, etc).
+Techniques you will learn in our group may include:

+Working with transgenic mouse lines, trophoblast stem cell cultures, histological techniques such as in situ hybridization and immunohistochemistry, and general molecular biology techniques (such as RNA isolation, qPCR, western blotting, etc).

+Biomedical Education Research Group (BERG)

+Leader: Dr Kay Colthorpe

+School of Biomedical Sciences Biomedical Education

+Phone: 07 3346 9701

+Email: k.colthorpe@uq.edu.au

-Biomedical Education Research Group (BERG) Leader: Dr Kay Colthorpe School of Biomedical Sciences Biomedical Education Phone: 07 3346 9701 Email: k.colthorpe@ug.edu.au Biomedical Education Research Group Our research group brings together academics and students whose research interests are in understanding student learning in the biomedical sciences.
+Biomedical Education Research Group

+Our research group brings together academics and students whose research interests are in understanding student learning in the biomedical sciences.
 These include topics such as understanding how students learn to think, act and communicate science, the learning processes students develop and use as they enter and progress through university, and their engagement with learning aids and technologies such as feedback and mobile devices.
 Ultimately, our research aims to inform education, to improve students' experience of learning science and aid their success.
 As a student in our research group, we value the insights you bring, and during your research you will deepen your understanding of learning, aiding your future endeavours.

 Specific projects are listed below, but within these general themes, can be tailored to suit your interest.